Professor Alan Chan

 Vice President (Alumni and Advancement)

-Professor Alan Chan is Vice President (Alumni and Advancement) and Dean of the College of Humanities, Arts, and Social Sciences (CoHASS).
+Professor Alan Chan is Vice President (Alumni and Advancement).
 A professor of philosophy, he is the Toh Puan Mahani Idris Daim Chair Professor of Humanities at NTU Singapore.

 Before joining NTU in late 2009, he was Professor of Philosophy and Associate Provost for Undergraduate Education at the National University of Singapore (NUS).
 While at NUS, he was twice awarded the Teaching Excellence Award.

-Professor Chan is a member of the Founding Editorial Board, Oxford Bibliographies of Chinese Studies; member of the Board of Directors, Consortium of Humanities Centres and Institutes; Chairman of the Board of Directors, Confucius Institute, NTU; member of the Board of Directors, International Confucian Association; member of the International Advisory Panel, Asia Competiveness Institute, Lee Kuan Yew School of Public Policy, NUS; member of the Editorial Board, Journal of Daoist Studies (USA) and Frontiers of Daoist Studies (China); and member of several other Boards.
+Professor Chan is a member of the Social Science Research Council of SIngapore, a member of the Founding Editorial Board, Oxford Bibliographies of Chinese Studies; member of the Board of Directors, Consortium of Humanities Centres and Institutes; Chairman of the Board of Directors, Confucius Institute, NTU; member of the Board of Directors, International Confucian Association; member of the International Advisory Panel, Asia Competiveness Institute, Lee Kuan Yew School of Public Policy, NUS; member of the Editorial Board, Journal of Daoist Studies (USA) and Frontiers of Daoist Studies (China); and member of several other Boards.
 Previously, he served on the Board of Directors, Singapore Examination and Assessment Board (2007–2010).

 His recent publications include "From Uncrowned King to the Sage of Profound Greatness: Confucius and the Analects in Early Medieval China" in Companion to Confucius (2017); "Rujia sixiang zhong de xiao de pubianxing he wenhua texing" 儒家思想中的孝的普遍性和文化特性 (Universality and Cultural Specificity of Filial Piety in Confucian Philosophy) (2016); and "The Art of Hearing and the Promise of Harmony in Confucian Self-Cultivation" in New Directions in Chinese Philosophy (2014).
 He has also developed a Massive Open Online Course, Explorations in Confucian Philosophy.